-1. The company must mail the Coverage Selections Page not less than thirty days prior to policy expiration.
-The Coverage Selections Page may be accompanied by the Massachusetts Renewal Form.
+1. The insurer must mail the coverage selections page not less than thirty days prior to policy expiration.
+The coverage selections page may be accompanied by the Massachusetts renewal form.

-The Massachusetts Renewal Form must be sent to the policyholder at least once every three years.
-It is not necessary for the policyholder to return this form to the producer or company representative unless the information contained on the Coverage Selections Page or the Massachusetts Renewal Form is inaccurate or obsolete.
+If the Massachusetts renewal form is sent to the policyholder, it is not necessary for the policyholder to return this form to the producer or company representative unless the information contained on the coverage selections page or the Massachusetts renewal form is inaccurate or obsolete.

-- 2. The Company may elect to secure payment of a deposit premium.
+- 2. The insurer may elect to secure payment of a deposit premium.
 The premium quotation shall be based on the latest classification information and premium charges established for the renewal policy. - 3.
-Failure to pay the deposit premium may result in cancellation of the policy or removal of the annual mileage discount.
+Failure to pay the deposit premium may result in cancellation of the policy.
 The specific reason for cancellation is non-payment of any required premium.